 However, let us give our interlocutor some wiggle room.
 Let us say that the above hadith is ‘daif‘ -weak.

-You have to wonder what was it about the heart of this great Persian scholar, what was it about his love, his yearning for the Blessed Messenger (saw) that would posses him to relate such a hadith?
+You have to wonder what was it about this great Persian scholar, what was it about his love, his yearning for the Blessed Messenger (saw) that would posses him to relate such a hadith?

 Wouldn’t any hadith scholar simply look at this text and dismiss it out of disgust?